lucasmreis/blogSource/src/posts/learning-reasonml-part-2.md

 }
 ```

-I this file we're saying that we should compile every file in the `src` folder and subfolders.
+In this file we're saying that we should compile every file in the `src` folder and subfolders.
 Also, since our project is a [Create React App](https://github.com/facebook/create-react-app) project that uses webpack for bundling, we're compiling to ES6 modules.
 I found that the official documentation [has a good section on the config file](https://bucklescript.github.io/docs/en/build-configuration.html).

 Now we only need to update the npm scripts to take ReasonML into account: